klmmmv/thesis/chap2.md

 S-BPM processes can be described through a SBD and a Subject Interaction Diagram (SID).
 There is one SID and one SBD for every subject.
-Those two diagrams suffice to describe a business process completely.
+Those two diagram types suffice to describe a business process completely.
 Both diagrams can be expressed in graphical and tabular/textual forms as depicted in +@tbl:sbd (SBD) and +@tbl:sid (SID).